sat-utils/sat-api/README.md

 ## Searching sat-api
 Now with an undersanding of how STAC items and collections work we can look at how to query data.
-Behind the scenes sat-api queries both collections and items to find matches, so that if you search for "eo:off_nadir=0", it will return all of the landsat-8 scenes even though eo:off_nadir doesn't appear in the `items` themselves, only in the landsat-8 collection.
+Behind the scenes sat-api queries both collections and items to find matches, so that if you search for `eo:off_nadir=0`, it will return all of the Landsat-8 scenes even though `eo:off_nadir` doesn't appear in the `items` themselves, only in the landsat-8 collection.

 Any metadata field that appears in the `items` or `collection` properties can be queried by providing those as parameters in the form of key=value as shown below.